 Altogether, a recent range expansion of the rosy apple aphid on its cultivated apple host is a plausible explanation of the observed spatial genetic structure and diversity.
 Rapid range expansion has also been described in the Russian wheat aphid (Zhang et al., 2014).
 Unfortunately, the ABC-RF method was not powerful enough to disentangle the different scenarios of colonization of the rosy apple aphid.
-The difficulty in elucidating the recent colonization history of the rosy apple aphid using ABC is likely due to the weak genetic differentiation among populations and to the occurrence of gene flow.
 However, the ABC-RF method was powerful enough to identify the occurrence of gene flow within and outside Europe.
+Another recent study on the main invasion routes of D. suzukii also reported a moderate level of confidence in model choice (i.e., low posterior probabilities between 0.50 to 0.63) and high prior error rates (ranging from 0.30 to 0.40; using ABC-RF (Fraimout et al., 2017)).
+The absence of samples from key places during the species colonization and individuals of the species ancestral group have been discussed to impact in the resolution of the colonization history analysis using ABC approaches (Lombaert et al., 2014).
+This might be a source of support to some of our colonization scenarios using ABC-RF.
+Additional information on the mutation rates of the newly developed SSR in the present study may also improve support to some of our colonization scenarios.
+The mutation rate of transcribed and untranscribed SSR was indeed successfully used to reconstruct the main migration routes of S. gregaria to Africa using ABC-RF (Chapuis et al., 2020).

 Colonization with gene flow, likely driven by humans

 We found that the expansion of the rosy apple aphid involved several populations with high genetic diversity each, and inter- and intra- population gene flow across Europe, North America and Morocco.
 ABC-RF analyses strongly support scenarios with bidirectional gene flow among populations.
 The Sp parameter estimated within each population revealed large extent of historical gene flow within population.
 We used the Sp parameter estimates to compare the dispersal capacities of D. plantaginea with existing estimates in plants (Vekemans & Hardy, 2004).
 The rosy apple aphid showed dispersal capacities equivalent to or even higher than that of wind-dispersed trees.
-The rosy apple aphid can therefore spread over kilometers, as suggested previously (Guillemaud et al., 2011), and as largely recognized in aphids (Loxdale et al., 1993).
-However, despite its high dispersal capacities and the large amount of gene flow among and within populations, we can still observe a weak, but significant, spatial genetic structure across its distribution.
-This subtle observed spatial genetic structure may be associated with human agricultural practices.
-The interchange of apple materials (i.e., cultivars in the form of scions and/or trees) is nowadays and, probably has been historically, frequent and a potential way of moving the rosy apple aphid in form of overwintering eggs among regions where apple is cultivated.
-This hypothesis agrees with a differentiated population observed in Asturias (Northwestern Spain).
+The rosy apple aphid can therefore spread over kilometers, as suggested previously (Guillemaud et al., 2011), and as frequently found in aphids (Loxdale et al., 1993).
+However, despite its high dispersal capacities and the large amount of gene flow among and within populations, we can still observe a significant (but weak) spatial genetic structure across its distribution.
+The observed subtle spatial genetic structure may be associated with human agricultural practices.
+The interchange of apple materials (i.e., cultivars in the form of scions and/or trees) is nowadays, and probably has been historically, frequent and a potential way of moving the rosy apple aphid in the form of overwintering eggs among regions where apple is cultivated.
+This hypothesis agrees with the differentiated population of D. plantaginea observed in Asturias (Northwestern Spain).
 This region is known for the main utilization of the apple for cider production and is based on local cider cultivars (Tardío, Arnal, & Lázaro, 2020).
 Most of our samples from Spain are from Asturias, except the Catalan samples that were clustering with the European ones.
-Since most of our samples from Spain are from Asturias, except the Catalan samples that were clustering with the European ones, the exchange of apple material within Asturias, and within regions in Europe, may have been more intense, implying higher risk of aphid movement within regions than between regions.
-Of course, this is not the only explanation of the spatial genetic structure observed, physical barriers could also explain the higher genetic differentiation of the Moroccan and American populations.
+The exchange of apple material within Asturias, and within other regions in Europe, may have occurred, implying higher risk of aphid movement within regions than between regions.
+Of course, this is not the only explanation of the spatial genetic structure observed, physical barriers (i.e., Atlantic Ocean) could also explain the higher genetic differentiation of the Moroccan and American populations.

 Putative center(s) of origin of the rosy apple aphid